Sequoia National Park Planning Guide

 Lodgepole & Twin Lakes Area

 Lodgepole is home to a Visitor’s Center where camping, hiking, and ranger-led programs are available.
 One of the best hikes in the area is out to Twin Lakes, which leads hikers to a pair of lakes that offer rural camping and fishing.
-Another hike in this area is to Tokapah Falls, accessible year round but if hiking in the winter proper gear and route finding is required.
+Another hike in this area is to Tokapah Falls, accessible year-round.
+If you’re hiking in the winter, proper gear and route finding is required.

 Backpacking in Sequoia National Park